 About Jason Turchin, Esq.

 Attorney Jason Turchin has handled over 5,500 claims for victims of accidents, personal injury and wrongful death throughout Florida.
 He is a #1 best-selling author in personal injury and accident law, a member of the Super Lawyers Rising Stars list and Million Dollar Advocates Forum, and is admitted to practice law in Florida, New York, Washington DC and several federal circuit and appellate bars.
 His main office is in Weston, Florida, with satellite offices in Orlando, Miami, Key West, Washington, DC and New York City, NY.
-For more information, Jason Turchin, Esq. can be reached at www.victimaid.com or at (800) 337-7755.
+For more information from a product liability lawyer, Jason Turchin, Esq. can be reached at www.victimaid.com or at (800) 337-7755.